My name is Carolina, I am 23 years old, and I write this blog for the pure joy of it.

 I grew up in Mola di Bari, in the South of Italy, and moved to Florence aged 13.
 In October 2013, I moved to the UK to read German and Italian literature at Oxford University.

 A lot of people are confused by my surname and by the way I speak.
-Whilst I am 100% Italian technically, I consider myself Angloitalian: my mother is a Londoner, whilst my father is Italian to the point he can’t speak English (although loves to talk about the English language course he attended in 1986).
+Whilst I am 100% Italian technically, I consider myself Angloitalian: my mother is a Londoner, whilst my father is Italian to the point he can’t speak English (although loves to talk about the English language course he attended in the 1980s).
 I’m the eldest of three, and both my brothers are taller than me and with longer eyelashes.
 Life is thoroughly unfair.

 I have strong feelings about many things: soggy food, artichokes, DIE ZEIT, and Faber&Faber’s book covers, for instance.
 Ultimately, though, what I like about myself is the fact that I am a good friend, the way I can laugh at myself, and how passionate I am things I care about (especially literature!).

 You can send me fanmail, review requests, complaints, feedback, and absolutely anything else you might want to at email@example.com.
-I’m always really happy to answer questions about life at Oxford or the modern languages course, or studying here as an Italian, or any intersections of the above.
+I’m always really happy to answer questions about life at Oxford or the modern languages course there or indeed the law conversion course here at City, or any intersections of the above.